Depression

 Whether you are dealing with low-grade depression or more serious and severe mood disorders, seeking help from a healthcare professional is key.
 With the right treatment plan and coping mechanisms in place, it is possible for anyone to overcome the challenges of depression.

-In this article, we will cover everything you need to know about depression, its symptoms, and the causes behind it.
+On this page, we will cover everything you need to know about depression, its symptoms, and the causes behind it.
 Plus, we will discuss different treatment options for depression, as well as 10 key depression statistics that everyone should know about.

 Major depressive disorder — or MDD — is the most common form of depression and is characterized by symptoms persisting over at least two weeks.
 However, MDD is not the only type of depression.